 One of the main problems in this world is a lack of empathy, as well as many cultural and social prejudices.
 I write humorous picture books that bring across a positive message by encouraging empathy between all living beings.

-The Not-So Crazy Cow is a humorous, rhyming story about a cow who believes that the grass is greener somewhere else.
-Despite having royal treatment in her homeland of India, she longs to discover the big world.
+“The Not-So Crazy Cow” is a humorous, rhyming story about a cow who believes that the grass is greener somewhere else.
+Despite receiving the royal treatment in her homeland of India, she longs to discover the wide world.
 One day, she packs her bags, puts on her best hat, and sails from India to Europe.
 One wise stork tries to warn her of the upcoming challenges, but the cow follows her adventurous spirit to discover this for herself.
 Her journey is full of unexpected situations and very soon, the cow starts missing her homeland.

-An Unordinary Lion is a rhyming picture book about a scary lion who decides to break away from the cruel food chain that he is a part of.
-The lion’s metamorphosis begins when he hurts his leg while hunting for his prey.
+“An Unordinary Lion” is a rhyming picture book about a scary lion who decides to break away from the cruelty of the food chain The lion’s metamorphosis begins when he hurts his leg while hunting for his prey.
 While he is lying down helplessly, he starts to look at other animals differently.
-This sense of vulnerability helps him review his way of life and he begins to feel empathy for other living beings.
+This sense of vulnerability helps him to reflect on his way of life, and he begins to feel empathy for other living beings.

 This unpredictable transformation from predator to kind vegan creature is written in a witty way for both young readers and adults to enjoy.
 The picture of a lion and zebra feeding together is a metaphorical vision of a perfect world where all living beings exist in peace and harmony.